SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 *enumeration* type is used for selecting an option from a dropdown menu, *flag* - for selecting true of false, *input_file* - for initialization.

-In this example, the course options are initialized in the invocation section.
-The parameters for the course options are detailed below.
-In the parameters, the `class` option has the *enumeration* type which includes the *defaultValue* and *options* fields, that define the selection of the classes.
+In this example, under the parameters, the `class` option has the *enumeration* type which includes the *defaultValue* and *options* fields, that define the selection of the classes.
 The `force_download` option is of a *flag* type, meaning that the selection for it can be either true of false. `initialization` option is used for installing packages or executing a script based on the *input_file*.
 The *optional* field determines if the option can be ignored when launching a job.

 ## Initialization